andreaferretti/paths-scala-js/README.md

 Compatibility
 -------------

 Paths.scala.js is meant to have an API that is exactly equivalent to its parent library.
 The only exception is in the `Graph` and `Sankey` charts, where instead of accepting a parameter `data` with `nodes` and `links` fields, the Scala.js API directly requires `nodes` and `links` parameters.
-This removes one leve of nesting and eliminates the need for structural typing in this particular case.
+This removes one level of nesting and eliminates the need for structural typing in this particular case.

 Please, file any other incompatibility between Paths.js and Paths.scala.js as an issue.